1. Provide home health services to priority patients only.

 - The field clinician must have protective cover of eyes and skin.

-- Since virus can live on surfaces for 1-2 hours, surfaces where patients and healthcare worker are touching must be sanitized frequently.
+- Since virus can live on surfaces for an unknown amount of time, surfaces where patients and healthcare worker are touching must be sanitized frequently.

 - Patients must wash hands multiple times throughout the day.